6 Things You Need to Know About Diabetes Insipidus

 What is diabetes insipidus?

 You’re no doubt aware of diabetes mellitus, which has type 1 and type 2 variations.
 However, there’s another form out there known as diabetes insipidus (DI).
-It’s a disorder of water balance and control in the body, explains Christopher Calapai, DO, an osteopathic physician board-certified in family medicine, anti-aging medicine, and chelation therapy.
+It’s a disorder of water balance and control in the body, explains Christopher Calapai, DO, an osteopathic physician board-certified in family medicine and anti-aging medicine.
 People with the condition are typically always thirsty, even after drinking fluids, and they also produce large amounts of urine—over three liters per day in adults, or two liters per day in children.

 What is its link to type 1 or type 2 diabetes?

-The name is misleading because DI has nothing to do with type 1 or type 2 diabetes.
+Diabetes insipidus is a misleading name because DI has nothing to do with type 1 or type 2 diabetes.
 Patients with DI have normal blood sugars, says Mark Terris, MD, an otolaryngology-head and neck surgeon and author of Bullets to Bandages.
-However, if you or someone you know is battling type 2 diabetes, check out this step-by-step plan for reversing diabetes.

-The main symptom is producing very large amounts of urine, so other symptoms are related to dehydration: a dry mouth, excessive thirst, dry eyes, fatigue, and lightheadedness, says Dr. Terris.
-Other possible symptoms are weight loss and issues with memory focus and concentration.
+The main symptom of diabetes insipidus is producing very large amounts of urine.
+So other symptoms are related to dehydration: a dry mouth, excessive thirst, dry eyes, fatigue, and lightheadedness, says Dr. Terris.
+Other possible diabetes insipidus symptoms are weight loss and issues with loss of memory and concentration.
 It can also lead to low blood pressure, headaches, rapid heart rate, and dry mouth, and can cause muscle cramps and confusion, says Dr. Calapai.
-Here are 10 more silent signs of diabetes you might ignore.

 What are the causes of diabetes insipidus?